4-4-2 (locomotive): Milwaukee Road

 The Chicago, Milwaukee, St. Paul and Pacific Railroad (Milwaukee Road) used a streamlined Atlantic type on its midwestern Hiawatha passenger train service that was instituted in 1935.
 Four 4-4-2 locomotives of the Milwaukee Road class A were constructed for this service in 1935.
 These 4-4-2s were reportedly the first steam locomotives ever designed and built to reach 100 mph on a daily basis.

 These Atlantics with their distinctive streamlining shrouds were designed by industrial designer Otto Kuhler.
 Their calculated tractive effort was 30685 lbf.
 An unusual feature of this locomotive was the drive onto the front coupled axle, which improved riding quality at speed.

 The locomotives were cross balanced and ran on 84 in drivers.
 They had an oil-fired 69 sqft grate and a rated boiler pressure of 300 psi, which gave the boiler a high capacity in relation to the cylinders.
 Designed for a light-weight train of five to six passenger cars, they were considered as probably the fastest steam locomotives ever built in the United States, possibly capable of matching any locomotive in the world.
 The fleet covered their 431 mi schedule in 400 minutes with several stops en route, at an average speed of more than 100 mph on some sections and often arriving with one or two minutes to spare.

+In addition, due to the locomotive being designed to operate at higher speeds, the Milwaukee Road’s Atlantics were fitted with Leslie type A-125 air horns instead of the standard steam whistle.

-None survived, since all four locomotives were withdrawn and scrapped between 1949 and 1951.
+All four locomotives were withdrawn and scrapped between 1949 and 1951.